shanikawm/varfinder/README.md

 ## Installation
 Make sure the dependencies are satisfied.
 Then, copy the files in the released script set.
 ### Dependencies
 **OS:** Any Unix version which satisfies the below dependencies.
 Tested with Enterprise Linux 7 and [Rocky 9 Enterprise Linux v9 Compatible](https://rockylinux.org/download).
+For installing tools in Rocky Linux 9 refer to this [guide](https://github.com/shanikawm/varfinder/blob/main/rocky_linux9_tools_setup.md)

 1. [htslib, tabix, bgzip](https://github.com/samtools/htslib) (Tested with htslib 1.17/18)
 2. [SAMtools](https://github.com/samtools/samtools) (Tested with Version: 1.17/18 (using htslib 1.17/18))